solana-labs/solana/docs/src/cli/choose-a-wallet.md

 ### Paper Wallet Security

 In terms of convenience versus security, a paper wallet sits at the opposite side of the spectrum from an FS wallet.
-It is is terribly inconvenient to use, but offers excellent security.
-That high security is further amplified when paper wallets are used in conjunction with [offline signing](../offline-signing).
+It is terribly inconvenient to use, but offers excellent security.
+That high security is further amplified when paper wallets are used in conjunction with [offline signing](../offline-signing/index.md).
 Custody services such as [Coinbase Custody](https://custody.coinbase.com/) use this combination.
 Paper wallets and custody services are an excellent way to secure a large number of tokens for a long period of time.